Resource Center for Innovation in Clinical Nursing Education

 - Refine patient care techniques to better prepare for participation in actual patient care experience

 Resources in the RCICNE include audiovisual materials, computers, reserve readings, equipment, and supplies necessary for teaching and learning selected nursing roles and skills.
-Learning Resources also includes support for instructional design, online and distance-accessible courses, audio/visual and other educational technologies for faculty and staff within the school.
-The RCICNE staff includes a simulation coordinator who works with faculty and students during simulation experiences and also collaborates with interdisciplinary staff at The Simulation Center at Fairbanks Hall, a facility jointly operated by Indiana University School of Medicine, Indiana University School of Nursing, and Indiana University Health.
+The Learning Resources Department also supports instructional design, online and distance-accessible courses, audio/visual, and other educational technologies for faculty and staff within the school.
+The RCICNE staff includes a simulation coordinator who works with faculty and students during simulation experiences and collaborates with interdisciplinary staff at The Simulation Center at Fairbanks Hall, a facility jointly operated by Indiana University School of Medicine, Indiana University School of Nursing, and Indiana University Health.
 The lab facilitator and lab coordinator assist students and faculty in the skills area with manikins, equipment, and supplies.
 They also assist faculty and the simulation coordinator during simulations.

 The facility is divided into five distinct areas as described below.
 Review an image of the RCICNE floor plan.

 - The flex space (the traditional skills lab area) offers 10 patient stations, manikins, beds, and equipment simulating a hospital environment.
-Students have the opportunity to practice procedures from catheterization to cardiac monitoring using a plethora of manikins and equipment.
+Students have opportunities to practice procedures from catheterization to cardiac monitoring using a plethora of manikins and equipment.

 - An examination area, containing six fully outfitted examination rooms, is used primarily for physical assessment classes.

-- A simulation area, capable of capturing each learning session, allows students to practice hands-on critical care procedures for acute illness while faculty and lab technicians can monitor and direct simulation sessions from the control room; the area also contains four debriefing rooms where students may see live feeds or review saved sessions.
+- A simulation area, capable of capturing each learning session, allows students to practice hands-on critical care procedures for acute illness while faculty and lab technicians monitor and direct simulation sessions from the control room.
+The area contains four debriefing rooms where students may view live feeds of simulations or review saved sessions.

 - Two computer classrooms are dedicated to classroom teaching and simulation.

-- The classroom is equippped with powered tables, Internet access, and an instructor/presenter podium capable of displaying presentations.
+- The classroom is equipped with powered tables, Internet access, and an instructor/presenter podium capable of displaying presentations.